-Mr. Craig Bickley, Associate Vice President for Human Resources: 724-357-2431
+Mr. Craig Bickley - Office of Human Resources: 724-357-2431

-Mr. Richard Muth, Director of Northpointe, Punxsutawney and Monroeville
+Mr. Richard Muth - Northpointe, Punxsutawney, Pittsburgh East: 724-294-3309

-Campuses: 724-294-3309

 H. RECISION:

 The Sexual Misconduct Policy shall be reviewed at least every five years and updated, as necessary, to comply with applicable law, policy or regulation.
 This Policy will not be rescinded or modified except by action of the IUP President, following consultation with the University Senate, and in accordance with University Senate By-Laws and Constitution.